-d) INTERNAL ASSESSMENT EXAMINATION:
+c) INTERNAL ASSESSMENT EXAMINATION:

-The continuing internal assessment examinations in theory and practical/ clinical may be held at least twice in a particular year followed by a model examination in the pattern of university examination to be held at the end of the year of study.
+The internal assessment examinations in theory and practical/clinical may be held at least twice in a particular year followed by a model examination in the pattern of university examination to be held at the end of the year of study.
 Internal assessment marks for a candidate in a subject will be calculated as the average of, the marks obtained in the model examination and the highest among all other internal examinations, in the subject.
 This average mark will be reported to the University.
 The Heads of the Department and College Principal should ensure that the class average of internal assessment marks reported to the University in each subject/paper is not more than 75% in both theory and practical/clinical separately.
 For a student to be eligible to appear for the University examination he/she should have secured at least 40% of the maximum marks in internal assessment for both theory and practical/clinical in all subjects/papers, separately (i.e. minimum 10/25 in theory and 8/20 in practical/clinical).
 (For calculating internal assessment mark in papers where subjects are combined viz.
-General Human Physiology & Biochemistry, General Pathology & Microbiology and Dental Materials, marks obtained in the two subjects will be counted together for reporting to University and for applying all other stipulations mentioned above)
+General Human Physiology & Biochemistry, General Pathology & Microbiology and Dental Materials, marks obtained in the two subjects will be counted together for reporting to University and for applying all other stipulations mentioned above).

-When a candidate appears for university examination the first time in a particular year he/she should have minimum 80% attendance and 40% of the maximum marks in internal assessment for both theory and practical/clinical in all the subjects in which examination is being held for the year, to be eligible to appear for the University Examination.
+For a candidate to be eligible to write the I BDS university examination the first time he/she should have minimum 80% attendance and 40% of the maximum marks in internal assessment for both theory and practical/clinical in all the subjects in which examination is being held for the year, to be eligible to appear for the University Examination.
+From II BDS onwards if a candidate has 80% attendance in all the subjects of study for which university examination is held in a particular year he/she will be eligible to appear in the university examination in those subjects in which he/she has secured the minimum requirement of 40% of internal assessment marks.
+A student can appear for I BDS supplementary in those subjects in which he/she has scored minimum 40% internal assessment provided he/she satisfies attendance eligibility as per sec 6.